SAP/SapMachine-infrastructure/git-hg/README.md

 The script depends on the mercurial extension `hg-git` and the git extension `git-hg-again`.
 Both extensions are installed in the Dockerfile in this directory.

 As working directory the current directory is used.
 The mercurial repository is cloned using `git hg clone` into a directory corresponding to the name of the repo.
-This command transforms the mrecurial repository into a git repository.
+This command transforms the mercurial repository into a git repository.
 This operation might take several hours.
 The transformed repository is pushed as a new branch to github.

 In case the script finds a directory with a corresponding name, it is assumed, that this repo is already transformed and it is just updated using `git hg pull`.
 This operation will usually take a few seconds.